December Signing Day: The Cowboys load up on in-state talent

 De’Kelvion Beamon reclassified from the 2022 class to the 2021 class and OSU also picked up a late transfer in running back Jaylen Warren from Utah State.

-OSU didn’t have to go far to fill in this year’s recruiting class with 16 signees being from Texas or Oklahoma.
+OSU didn’t have to go far to fill in this year’s recruiting class, with 16 signees coming from Texas or Oklahoma.
 OSU signed nine Texas recruits and seven Oklahoma recruits.
 The recruiting class is currently ranked 35th nationally and third in the Big 12 Conference.
 It includes 11 defensive players and 10 offensive players.

 Players who sign with OSU coming out of Santa Fe High School seem to do well.
 Linebacker Calvin Bundage and defensive end Trace Ford are examples of that.
 The Cowboys grabbed another Santa Fe product in Collin Oliver.